OndraLipo/students-workshops/praxe-v-TE/praxe_4_rocnik/last-steps.md

     | class | varchar(255)
     | changed | TIMESTAMP DEFAULT CURRENT_TIMESTAMP

-18. Create a shell script that gets 2 numbers from stdin and print *,+,-,/. (optional)
+18. Create a shell script in home folder called `math.sh` that gets 2 numbers from stdin and print *,+,-,/. (optional)